Growth chart and a diet plan to increase height

 What Tends to Work in Real Life

-• Track height yearly using CDC charts
+• Track height once a year using CDC charts as a reference

-• Keep regular pediatric appointments
+• Keep regular pediatric appointments, even when nothing seems wrong

-• Encourage outdoor activity (not just organized sports)
+• Encourage outdoor movement—not just structured sports

 Final Thoughts